Cybersecurity Standardized Operating Procedures (CSOP) NIST 800-53 R5 | ISO 27002 | NIST CSF Version

 - There is a Digital Security Program (DSP) version that is tailored for the DSP and the Secure Controls Framework.

 Identifying the right one is pretty straightforward, since if you purchase the DSP, you will want the DSP version.
-If you purchase a WISP, you just order the version of the CSOP that corresponds to the version of the WISP you purchased.
+If you purchase a CDPP, you just order the version of the CSOP that corresponds to the version of the CDPP you purchased.
 The main differences are around content, where we tailor the content to meet the framework's coverage.
 If that is confusing, please give us a call and we can help explain the differences.

 Procedures Operationalize Policies & Standards - This Is A Key Concept To Being Both Secure & Compliant